bowdwin/Burger-Nom-Nom/README.md

 Setup the index.handlebars to have the template that Handlebars can render onto.
 TODO:

 Create a button in index.handlebars that will submit the user input into the database.
+TODO

 Directory structure
 All the recommended files and directories from the steps above should look like the following structure: